 3. You'll make a difference

 Are you tired of not having as much impact on your professional career as you would want?
-Fear naught!
+Fear not!
 Norway hits high score on the social mobility meter, and it is quite common that all employees – even the freshly graduated – play pivotal roles.
 From the very beginning.

 Most employers cherish – or rather, depends on – new impulses from young people who bear fresh ideas, and from people with different backgrounds and life experiences.